The failure of American public education

 What was gained?

-Despite the widespread public impression, felt every five years or so since World War II, that something “new” was happening in public school reform, education statistics tell a different story.
+Despite the widespread public impression, felt every five years or so since the Second World War, that something “new” was happening in public school reform, education statistics tell a different story.
 They demonstrate very little change in student performance (and most measurable changes were downward).
 Here’s a brief report card on four decades of public education reform:

-Many so-called education experts believe that class size—the ratio of students to teacher—must be reduced to improve learning.
+Many so–called education experts believe that class size—the ratio of students to teacher—must be reduced to improve learning.
 We’ve already tried it.
-From 1955 to 1991, the average pupil-teacher ratio in U.S. public schools dropped by forty percent.
+From 1955 to 1991, the average pupil–teacher ratio in United States public schools dropped by forty percent.

 These experts also proclaim that lack of funding hamstrings reform, and that the 1980s were a particularly bad time for school finances.
 Wrong again.
 Annual expenditures per pupil in U.S. public schools exploded by about three hundred fifty percent in real dollars from 1950 ($1,189) to 1991 ($5,237).
 In only two years during this forty–year period did spending fall: 1980 and 1981.
 Spending grew by about a third in real terms from 1981 to 1991.